TOP

 2014 St. Amant Winery, Leventini Vineyard Jahant-Lodi Barbera⏤Coming up on 10 years, striking more of an ideal balance, in this Barbera's zesty, lively edge; fadingly berryish, mildly earthy fruit connecting with the chef's lean yet earthy/snappy dish of chicken mushroom roulade in sour cherry jus, spring peas and anise herbs.
 A "drink now" red.

 2010 Turley Wine Cellars, Dogtown Vineyard Clements Hills-Lodi Zinfandel (magnum)—Spectacular shape, still concentrated in red berryish/tea-like perfume, lots of zesty acidity keeping the pure fruit profile bright and energetic.
-In fact, another 10 years would not be problematic for this wine, representing a vintage which the winemaker (Tegan Passalacqua) claims was the best of the over-thirty different vineyard-designate Zinfandels this winery made that year.
+In fact, another 10 years would not be problematic for this wine, representing a vintage that the winemaker (Tegan Passalacqua) claims was the best of the over-thirty different vineyard-designate Zinfandels this winery made that year.
 More than up to a restrained yet beefy/earthy dish of grass-fed tenderloin tinged by thyme and peppercorn jus.

 2012 Turley Wine Cellars, Kirschenmann Vineyard Mokelumne River-Lodi Zinfandel (magnum)⏤The first vintage of Kirschenmann after Passalacqua purchased this vineyard; still floral, fragrant, somewhat delicate (yes, Lodi Zinfandel can be very delicate), while showing dried flower and softening sensations indicative of a bottle now headed towards the back-side of its maturation curve.
 Right this moment, though, a complete joy.